 Renqing means an exchange of favors.

 Let’s say a fashion company has been developing an app that’s successful in Panama.
-They take that to China but don’t have much resources or relationships there.
+They take that to China but don’t have many resources or relationships there.
 Compare it with Tencent, which is a huge company.
 In this case, no matter how many symbolic interactions you’ve had or how many dinners you’ve had drinking with people there, you have nothing substantial to indicate that you are good enough to work with.

 In this case, you need “renqing”.
 You need somebody who knows the Chinese party well and has already built strong guanxi with the decision-maker.
 It’d be even better if that person has already had an exchange of personal favors with that client.
 The client has an obligation to at least listen to that person.